sk-ruban/CS193p/Assignments/Assignment 1/README.md

 ### Task 6: Works in Portrait or Landscape Mode

-* For the app to display properly in Landscape Mode on large screen devices.
+* For the app to display properly in Landscape Mode on large screen devices (iPad Pro)
-* I used the following code in Assignment 2:
+* Wrap the HStack in a `NavigationView` and add the style modifier

 ```swift
 // View